manish-garodia/manish-garodia/common/lib-cellar/procedures/oracle-em/oracle-em.md

 ## Introduction

 This lab explains how to install Oracle Enterprise Manager on a VM running Linux.
-It covers installation steps for EM 13.5 2021 image and for RU 15 shiphome.
-It also contains postinstallation checks, steps to deinstall EM, and some troubleshooting scenarios and tips.
+It covers installation steps for EM 13.5 RU 22 shiphome and for 2021 image.
+It also contains postinstallation checks, steps to remove EM, and some troubleshooting scenarios and tips.

 ## EM installation

 You can install Oracle Enterprise Manager:

- - from shiphome setup (RU 14 - latest)
+ - from a shiphome setup, for example, RU 22 (latest)
- - from binaries (2021 image - older)
+ - using the binaries, that is, 2021 image (older)

-	> Depending on your system configuration, both types of installation may take a while (~3-4 hours) to complete.
+	> Depending on your system configuration, both types of installation may fail a few times or may take a while (~3-4 hours) to complete, if successful.

 	----
 	## Preinstallation checks